Animal rights: Socialism and anti-capitalism

+According to sociologist Richard Twine, animals themselves serve as producers and product for human consumption within a global capitalist system.
+He believes that the capitalist system exploits animals as a producer and a product, which he calls the "profoundly speciesist animal-industrial complex".

 Animal rights and far-right ideologies

 Savitri Devi was an animal rights proponent and a supporter of a fusion between Hinduism and Nazism.
 She remains influential in Eco-Fascist circles today.

 Many members of Germany's Nazi Party were proponents of vegetarianism and animal rights.
 Adolf Hitler regarded himself as a vegetarian, and according to a transcript of one of Hitler's Table Talks, he said "the world of the future will be vegetarian."
 Other radical proponents of animal rights included Hindu writer Savitri Devi, the author of Impeachment of Man.
 In her book Long-Whiskers and the Two-Legged Goddess, she wrote of Heliodora, a woman much like herself, who was "much too profoundly shocked at the behaviour of man towards animals... to have any sympathy for people suffering on account of their being Jews."

 Today there is a growing ecofascist movement influenced by past rightist commentators that incorporates animal rights into its ideology.